 At the receiver the mechanism (e.g. DFT size) by which the time domain signal is transformed to frequency domain signal based on an HEz-LTF field with zero power guard interval is implementation specific.

-TGaz Editor: the following subclause after 21.3.12a (VHTz sounding NDP PPDU) in 11az_D0.3_r1:
+TGaz Editor: Delete the following subclause after 21.3.12a (VHTz sounding NDP PPDU) in 11az_D0.3_r1:

 21.3.12a VHTz sounding NDP PPDU